mattrhoden/mattrhoden/README.md

 ### 🥳 Fun Facts

+- I'm superstitious about traffic lights, if I watch them too closely they'll turn red, but I don't want to NOT watch.
 - Not to toot my own horn or anything, but the best latte's are made by me.
-- I'm a certified scuba diver, though I'm sure it's expired by now
+- I'm a certified scuba diver, I trained with the safety off, straight in the ocean.

 ### :link: Connect with Me!